Van Poortvliet hoping to emulate hero Youngs

 Borthwick is set to name his final World Cup squad on 7 August.

-Veteran 33-year-old Youngs has 12 years of experience and 110 caps on Van Poortvliet, but the teammates for both club and country share the same vision.
+Veteran Youngs, 33, has 12 years of experience and 110 caps on Van Poortvliet, but the team-mates for both club and country share the same vision.

-"It's surreal," added van Poortvliet.
+"It's surreal," added Van Poortvliet.

-"I remember last year, when I got named to go to Australia and we sat down just after winning the Premiership with Leicester, we wanted to be two scrum-halves form the same club, the same county, living a few miles apart, to go to the World Cup together.
+"I remember last year, when I got named to go to Australia and we sat down just after winning the Premiership with Leicester, we wanted to be two scrum-halves from the same club, the same county, living a few miles apart, to go to the World Cup together.

 "It's something we have spoken about and wanting to push each other to get there."